Media, digital projects, lectures

 Sophie Fuller and I are currently working on a digital humanities project, Sounding the Salon, which explores the Victorian musical and literary salon through recorded recreations, manuscript scans, and essays.
-Through audience perspectives captured via the social media of today (e.g., tweeting), the site also creates an archive of salon experiences today.
-While the website is in progress, please visit my professional facebook page for videos and photos of the first of our recreated salons.
+Through audience perspectives captured via the social media of today (e.g., Tweets), the site also creates an archive of salon experiences today.
+This website is currently under construction.

 Sounding Tennyson, another publicly-available digital resource, presents the first recordings and publications of Emily Tennyson’s piano/vocal settings of Alfred Tennyson's poem, “Break, Break, Break,” multiple musical and textual drafts, and commentary.
 In future, the site will expand to present all twenty-four Emily Tennyson musical settings of her husband’s poems.